AndreasAvgou/andreasavgou.github.io/contents/home.md

 \
 AI/ML Engineer & Researcher with strong academic foundations, currently pursuing a **PhD in Informatics** and holding **MSc in Big Data Driven Networked Systems**.
 I am dedicated to translating complex research innovations into production-grade systems that solve real-world challenges.

 My expertise lies in **Deep Learning** and **Computer Vision**, with extensive experience in designing, training, and deploying advanced neural architectures like **CNNs, LSTMs, and Transformers**.
-I specialize in building end-to-end ML pipelines and optimizing performance for real-time applications, leveraging a technical stack that includes Python, PyTorch, TensorFlow, Docker, and cloud platforms.
+I specialize in building **end-to-end** ML pipelines and optimizing performance for real-time applications, leveraging a technical stack that includes Python, PyTorch, TensorFlow, Docker, and cloud platforms.

 As a published researcher, I have contributed to diverse fields such as **medical image analysis**, **text simplification**, and **seismology signal processing**.
-My work focuses on large-scale data processing and multimodal learning, specifically for healthcare-focused and real-time systems.
+My work focuses on large-scale data processing and multimodal learning, specifically for **healthcare-focused** and **real-time systems**.

 ---